 We are transforming how schools support young people into adulthood.
 Our flagship Changemaker Programme supports schools to develop a healthy community culture that supports wellbeing, trusting relationships, social responsibility, student leadership and environmental stewardship.
-The programme harnesses the transformational power of nature-based rite of passage, a practice dating back millennia, to help young people step into adulthood happy, resilient, and confident in who they are.
+The programme harnesses the transformational power of nature-based rite of passage, a practice dating back millennia, to help young people step into adulthood joyful, resilient, and confident in who they are.
 During the programme participants develop a sense of purpose, find meaning and become driven to be leaders in their community.

 Across three months, participants take part in workshops in school, attend a wilderness camp and organise a community celebration event.
 We co-design our programmes with each school to identify, target and recruit the most appropriate cohort of young people.